AnkithaVRamaiah/GitHub-Notes/GitHub.md

 # Why Use Git?
 ***Collaboration***

-Git allows multiple developers to work on the same project simultaneously without overwriting each other’s changes.
+• Git allows multiple developers to work on the same project simultaneously without overwriting each other’s changes.
-Using branches, team members can work on different features or bug fixes in isolation and then merge their work into the main project when ready.
+• Using branches, team members can work on different features or bug fixes in isolation and then merge their work into the main project when ready.
-It provides tools to resolve conflicts if two people modify the same part of the code.
+• It provides tools to resolve conflicts if two people modify the same part of the code.

-Example:
+***Example:***
 Developer A works on a new feature, and Developer B fixes a bug.
 Both can work independently, and Git will help integrate their changes.

 ***Versioning***